ankita34359/Complete-JavaScript/12_Lecture: Strings and Template Literals /12_Notes.md

 ##  String Interpolation

 String interpolation is the ability to embed variables or expressions directly within a string using ${} inside template literals.

+### Why Use Interpolation?

+- Makes strings more readable and easier to construct dynamically.
+- Eliminates the need for concatenation.